prmncr/Wrappr/readme.md

 ﻿# <img src="src/Resources/logo64.png" style="width: 32px; height: 32px" alt="Wrappr logo"> Wrappr

-Wrappr is a desktop application that allows you to quickly and easily enable/disable Windows services and track their status!
+Wrappr is a desktop application that allows you to quickly and easily enable/disable Windows services and track their status.

 ## Features